 Starship’s approach enables companies to scale their deliveries on demand and fills the void owing to shortages of delivery personnel.
 The robots can navigate around objects and people causing seamlessly.
 In addition to building and designing robotic technology, Starship also operates their network of robots.
 “We take complete care of charging and maintaining the robots, including accommodation during off times.

 We are already at the level where our cost of operating robots is no more expensive than the human couriers

 Any business or campus vendor requiring our delivery service only needs to tell us the time and location for the robot and where they need to transport the goods.
-All this essentially works within a minute’s notice,” says Ahti Heinla, co-founder, Co-CEO, and CTO at Starship.
+All this essentially works within a minute’s notice,” says Ahti Heinla, co-founder and CTO at Starship.
 “Our robots have been built focusing on cost from day one, and we are already at the level where our operating costs are no more expensive than human couriers.
 So, we have really addressed this problem.”

 With Starship, the dispatcher and the recipient have full visibility on the status of the robot enroute to delivery.
 The robot’s entire journey can be monitored on a smart-phone.
 There are also provisions wherein human operators can guide the robot, should any hurdles arise.
 Starship provides API level integration of their robotic services to the existing dispatch systems that the clients may have in place.
 As such, users can generate live statistics on their deliveries without having to compile information manually.
 From a security standpoint, the robot’s cargo bay can only be opened by the recipient.